cobaltt7/jeopardy/README.md

 #### `close`

--   Emitted when the host closes a room
+-   Emitted when the host closes a room.
 -   Emitted to all players in it, as well as the host.
 -   No extra properties.